-In this way, compliance is a lot like the scientific method.
-Companies start with a basic hypothesis — we are fully compliant — that they rigorously test and retest to confirm its truth.
-Then, when differences are discovered, they systematically root out the problem.
-First, the written policies are amended, then staff training education is updated, and finally, the solution is tested again.
+Compliance is about having the right tools deployed in the service of a smart strategy that resembles the scientific method.
+A company can start with a basic hypothesis — we are compliant — that it rigorously tests and retests to validate.
+Then, when issues are discovered, they systematically fix them: written policies are amended, employee training is updated, and finally, the solution is tested again.
 Considering that compliance is a moving target, it’s essential to have a strategy that can effectively adapt.

 TAKING THE FIRST STEP: COMMITTING TO COMPLIANCE

 In this blog, let’s look at the first step a company needs to take when it comes climbing the compliance ladder: moving from ad hoc to fragmented.

 Early compliance efforts are disjointed since procedures and roles are not defined and set.
 To go beyond this, a company must make the fundamental decision to become compliant.
 Once this decision is made, the compliance program can be built around the commitment and intent.
 Specifically, corporate leaders demonstrate a commitment to compliance by doing the following:

 - require a unified commitment to compliance across the company.

 - provide periodic compliance messaging various ways, such by using: email, video/audio messages, all hands meetings, formal training, 1:1 conversations, business meetings.
 The messaging can be simple, for example: We grow with integrity; We abide by law; We treat each other and our customers with respect.